 UPDATED NOVEMBER 2013: Where to see The Nutcracker ballet in NYC, including 11 kid-friendly performances in Manhattan, Brooklyn, and Queens, from classic shows at Lincoln Center and Florence Gould Hall in Manhattan to other versions in Fort Greene and Midwood in Brooklyn, as well as Long Island City in Queens.

-Peter Tchaikovsky’s The Nutcracker, based on E. T. A. Hoffman’s novel The Nutcracker and the Mouse King, first premiered at the Imperial Mariinsky Theatre in St. Petersburg, Russia on Dec.
+, based on E. T. A. Hoffman’s novel The Nutcracker The Nutcracker and the Mouse King, first premiered at the Imperial Mariinsky Theatre in St. Petersburg, Russia on Dec.
 18, 1892—and it wasn’t exactly a hit.
 Now, more than 120 years later, the show is a holiday theater staple, with several annual iterations in New York City alone.

 Here are our top 11 performance picks for the 2013 season: